Energy transition: Economic and geopolitical aspects

 A shift in energy sources has the potential to redefine relations and dependencies between countries, stakeholders and companies.
 Countries or land owners with resources – fossil or renewable – face massive losses or gains depending on the development of any energy transition.
-In 2021, energy costs reached 13% of the global gross domestic product.
+In 2021, energy costs reached 13% of global gross domestic product.

 Global rivalries have contributed to the driving forces of the economics behind the low carbon energy transition.
 Technological innovations developed within a country have the potential to become an economic force.

 Influences

 The energy transition discussion is heavily influenced by contributions from the fossil fuel industries.